lviffy/BlockOPs/frontend/CREDENTIALS_SETUP.md

 2. **Create a New Project** (if you don't have one)
    - Click "New Project"
    - Choose an organization
-   - Enter project name (e.g., "n8nrollup")
+   - Enter project name (e.g., "blockops")
    - Set a database password (save it!)
    - Choose a region
    - Click "Create new project"